Links on Android Authority may earn us a commission. Learn more.

 - YouTube TV

 - Ziply Fiber

 How much does Epix cost?

-No problem.
-You can still access the same streaming content as subscribers; you’ll just need to sign up with a streaming-only account called Epix Now.
+Cord cutters can still access the same streaming content as cable subscribers; you’ll just need to sign up with a streaming-only account called Epix Now.
 You can sign up at the official website and download the app from your favourite app store.
 That will set you back $5.99 per month, so not breaking the bank by streaming standards.

 With that $5.99 subscription, you can cancel anytime, stream unlimited Epix content, download titles to watch offline, and watch on multiple devices.
 Epix doesn’t advertise exactly how many screens can be logged in and streaming at once, so buyer beware.
 If you’re looking to share your password with friends or even just live with a big family or a lot of roommates, you may max out at some point.

 How do I get Epix Now for free?

 If you subscribe to Epix through your cable or digital provider, then you already have access through the Epix app.
 You may want to double-check in case you already have it as part of your existing cable bundle too.
 The app isn’t exactly free in this case, but since you’re already paying for the cable service, the app is effectively a free add-on.